Boulangerie/starflow/README.md

 #### Logger: display
 This helper class will allow you to show messages during the Starflow execution.
 You can configure it and use it in your own Tasks factories.

-#### APIs/services
+#### Executables
-You can create your own services by just implementing the `Executable` interface.
+You can create your own executable classes by just implementing the `Executable` interface.
 We use the [composite design](https://en.wikipedia.org/wiki/Composite_pattern) pattern for creating complex **workflows** with small blocks represented by **Task** and **Sequence**.

-## Implementing your own service
+## Implementing your own executable

-You might not find a service out there that fits your needs, so let's see how we can create one with a simple example.
+You might not find an executable class out there that fits your needs, so let's see how we can create one with a simple example.

-### The echo service: the minimum
+### The echo executable: the minimum
-Here is an example of an echo service which simply displays a message with the starflow Logger singleton.
+Here is an example of an *echo* class which simply displays a message with the starflow Logger helper.
 As mentioned above, we need to create a class that implements the `Executable` interface, then let Starflow handle the rest.

 ```javascript